mediabots/Install-Windows-Server-through-VMware-ESXi/README.md

 # Install-Windows-Server-through-VMware-ESXi
 **How to Install Windows Server 2016 using VMware ESXi(6.5 Web Client)**

-On this demo, I am going to use https://oneprovider.net dedicated servers.
+Through out this Tutorial, I am going to use https://oneprovider.com dedicated servers [https://oneprovider.com/dedicated-servers]

-Oneprovider.net is a world leading company for web servers.
+Oneprovider is a world leading company for web servers.
 And one of the cheapest DEDI/BOX provider in the industry(with 0 setup fee).

 Also their support system is very useful.